JakubPavlicek/MovieHub/api/Readme.md

 ### Key Features of Auth0 Integration:
 - **OAuth 2.0 and OpenID Connect:** Auth0 supports industry-standard protocols, ensuring a secure and robust authentication flow.
 - **JWT (JSON Web Tokens):** Auth0 generates JWTs that securely pass user data between the client and server, enabling stateless authentication.
-- **Role-Based Access Control (RBAC):** Different user roles (e.g., ADMIN, USER) are defined to restrict access to specific features or resources within the application.
+- **Role-Based Access Control (RBAC):** Different user roles (ADMIN, USER) are defined to restrict access to specific features or resources within the application.

 By leveraging Auth0’s features, the application maintains a high level of security while ensuring that users have a smooth and easy login experience.